haddocking/haddocking.github.io/publications/index.md

   feature: pages/banner_publications-mini.jpg
 ---
 ## 2026

+* S. Grill-Walcher, A. Breitwieser, M. Afzal, D. Pum, **A.M.J.J.
+Bonvin**, C. Oostenbrink and C. Schäffer.
+Molecular Insights into the Dual-Glycoprotein Surface-Layer of the oral bacterium Tannerella serpentiformis. _Journal of Molecular Graphics and Modelling_ In press (2026).

+* R. Versini, M. Baaden, **A.M.J.J.
+Bonvin**, P. Fuchs and A. Taly.
+[Full-Length Structural Modeling of Mitofusins with AlphaFold Reveals a Novel Cross-Type Dimerization and Insights into Oligomerization](https://doi.org/10.64898/2026.04.10.717648). _BioRxiv_ 10.64898/2026.04.10.717648 (2026)

 * V.G.P.
 Reys, M. Giulini and **A.M.J.J.
 Bonvin**.
 [Integrative modelling of protein-glycan interactions with HADDOCK3]( https://doi.org/10.48550/arXiv.2603.17251). _ArXiv_ 10.48550/arXiv.2603.17251 (2026).